Merheb Surgical Arts Peoria & Pekin IL

 Dr. Merheb performs rhinoplasty in order to reshape the nose, the most prominent feature of the face.
 Even slight imperfections are easily noticeable by an untrained observer.
-Rhinoplasty is a type of plastic surgery that is used to improve the function (better breathing) and/or the appearance (to better blend with facial features) of a person’s nose.
+Rhinoplasty is a type of facial cosmetic surgery that is used to improve the function (better breathing) and/or the appearance (to better blend with facial features) of a person’s nose.
 Rhinoplasty is also commonly called a “nose job.”
 The operation can be performed on all age groups, including teens and the elderly.
 It can be combined with other surgical procedures such as chin augmentation to enhance the aesthetic outcome.

 A medical history along with a careful examination is conducted in order to evaluate your general health.
 We will discuss with you the way your nose can look in relation to your other facial features.
-Digital photographs and computer imaging allow Dr. Merheb to evaluate the appropriate procedure to achieve the desired results.
+Digital photographs allow Dr. Merheb to evaluate the appropriate procedure to achieve the desired results.
 Pre-operative instructions may include the elimination of certain drugs that contain aspirin in order to minimize the possibility of excess bleeding.
 Antibiotics may be prescribed before surgery to prevent infection.

 How is the procedure done?

 Surgery is usually performed under general anesthesia or IV sedation.
 Incisions are made inside the nostrils.
 Sometimes, tiny, inconspicuous incisions are also made on the bit of skin that separates the nostrils.
 In most patients the surgery involves a reduction in size, change in tip shape or removal of a hump from the nose.
 To improve nasal breathing, a septoplasty may be performed in conjunction with the cosmetic changes.
 The cartilage that is removed may be used to improve the appearance and structure of the nose.
 It is not unusual to combine rhinoplasty with chin augmentation to improve the overall profile.